X2O Media Player-C

 Proper security practice suggests that you change this password to your own strong passwords before deploying.

-To change the user account password, perform the following steps once signed in to Windows:
+To change the user account password, perform the following steps in Windows:

-- Press Ctrl-Alt-Del and choose the Change Password option.
+- Press Ctrl + Alt + Del and choose the Change Password

 - Perform the password change and click on the right arrow (submit) to save the change.